 This connectivity of data also makes possible real-time monitoring of manufacturing processes.
 This allows manufacturers to track the entire production process and see how the goods move along the assembly line.
 This way, a manufacturing company can identify the strong and weak sides of its production line and get ideas for performance optimization.

-What does it have with machine learning?
+What do equipment failures have in common with machine learning?

 Based on the use of IoT and the data received from advanced monitoring, it is possible to train a machine learning model to predict which parts of the equipment are the most likely to fail.
 So, manufacturers will be able to reduce equipment failures, optimize production line performance, and raise quality standards.

 In their case study “Predictive Maintenance in the Metallurgical Industry”, Marta et al. discuss how machine learning and data mining can be useful in manufacturing for equipment failure prediction when components get replaced right before the machine breaks down.
-The study tells about the company that uses ML techniques to uncover best practices for operating and maintaining its equipment.
+The study tells about the company that uses machine learning techniques to uncover best practices for operating and maintaining its equipment.
 The data gathered about its specific operational parameters is used to extend the useful life of the equipment and, thus, prevent any equipment failures and slowdowns in the production line.

 Another study by Vedika et al., titled “Real-World Data-Driven Machine Learning-Based Optimal Sensor Selection Approach for Equipment Fault Detection in a Thermal Power Plant”, explores the potential use of advanced ML algorithms to provide automatic early detection and diagnosis of error in thermal power plants.
 The scholars tell about the current fault detection systems that alarm and respond to abnormal machine behavior only after the damage happens.
 They contrast these systems to the ones built with advanced ML algorithms, which makes it possible to detect equipment problems before the damage occurrence.